South Korea - Asia

 Do not judge the city by the cheapest airport route on paper.
 Judge it by whether you still have energy left for dinner, a short walk, or one useful first stop after check-in.

-The best first-night move is usually airport to hotel, one compact district, and one named stop such as Milmyeon and seafood dinner layer nearby.
+The best first-night move is usually airport to hotel, one compact district, and one named stop such as Choryang Milmyeon nearby.

 Evenings in Busan are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.